 Compatibility statement:

 DECISION: Reading out the text once more and voting on the spot was considered counterproductive and time consuming.
 The members of the sig mentioned they preferred to be sent the document and then comment and initiate an e-vote on its content.
 E-vote message was sent to the crm-sig members about compatibility.
-Due date was 25th of October.
-See more in the also the appendix
+See more in the appendix

 FOL Shortcuts: